dkhenry/rethinkjava/README.md

 # Status
 This drivers are being worked on now and is currently in progress.
-I make no claims about the usability, stability or saftly of this code.
+I make no claims about the usability, stability, or safety of this code.

 ## Whats Working
 Right now communicating with the Server works.
 Also If you pull in this artifact you should have access to the entire Protobuf API so if you're in a hurry you can just construct raw querys and send them using the RqlConneciton class.